Shinsieon/Obj-manager/README.md

 # obj-manager

-Package for managing and handling of Object structure of Javascript.
+Package for managing and handling of Object structure in Javascript.

 Just use this for find all keys, values or other boring process of handling Object.